 Shopify collection pages.
 They're more important than you might think.
 We know that, for the most part, the product page reins supreme for capturing conversions.
-But to build a truly sustainable and profitable store, you’ll need to focus on collection pages, about us pages and everything in between.
+But to build a truly sustainable and profitable store, you’ll need to focus on collection pages, about us pages, coming soon page, and everything in between.

 Shoppers love choice.
 But only when it’s organized in such a way that lets them filter to their preferences.
 Your Shopify collection page allows for easy organization of your products.

 Think of these collections as categories.
 But more importantly, a way for shoppers to navigate their way through the foreign terrain that is your store to reach the desired destination.
 The product.